 It is a confronting finding in an era when fake news is said to be proliferating online and has been blamed for influencing the recent US presidential election.
 The study from the University of Warwick in the UK surveyed 423 people, and found that 30 per cent could recall things that had never actually happened to them.
 Associate professor Ullrich Ecker researches memory at the University of Western Australia, and told 720 ABC Perth the way the brain stored memories meant it was often unreliable.
 Cognitive bias cheat sheet.
 Great, how am I supposed to remember all of this?

 The case involves missing time and lost memories, a typical scenario for abduction.
 Multiple sightings of UFOs over the Great Orme, a legendary and mysterious mountainous region in North Wales, preceded the events of November 10, 1997 by several days.
-One family would have their entire lives changed within a short period of time by encountering a strange UFO.
 Inside the Alien-Abduction Support-Group Annual Meeting in Newport, R.I.
 They flew in with a man named Budd Hopkins.